-Follow step-by-step mixed media jewelry projects to learn how to use your creativity to make a personal statement through something you can wear.
+Follow step-by-step mixed-media jewelry making projects to learn how to use your creativity to make a personal statement through something you can wear.
 Make jewelry with various types of media that means even more by transforming mementos into masterpieces with these tips and techniques.
 Learn how easy it is to incorporate paper, make resin focal pieces, create glass-tile jewelry, and more for a look that is exclusively yours.